zaphB/paperman/README.md

 ### `paperman journal`

 Paperman maintains a list of journal full names and their abbreviations.
-This list is populated with journals from [this database](https://www.cas.org/support/documentation/references/corejournals) and is automatically extended if previously unknown journals appear in newly added papers.
+This list is initially populated with journals from [this database](https://www.cas.org/support/documentation/references/corejournals) and is automatically extended if previously unknown journals appear in newly added papers.
 The command `paperman journal` lists all known journals.
 The command `paperman journal <query>` lists all journals that match the query.
 By default both abbreviation and full journal name are displayed.
 The `-f` and `-a` options change this behavior to only display abbreviated or full names.

 ### `paperman sync`